gopal-amlekar/oxford-dictionary-alexa/README.md

 Though the skill code is written in Node.JS, you don't really need to install node on your local machine.
 Since we are hosting the app on Heroku, code execution happens on Heroku server for us.

+##### Hardware

+To test the skill, you can use either an Amazon Echo or similar device or go for Raspberry Pi with a slightly involved setup.
+Another alternative is to use products with Alexa voice services integrated such as [WisCore from RAK Wireless](http://www.rakwireless.com/en/WisKeyOSH/WisCore).
+The instructions to setup WisCore are provided in the [README file here](wiscore/README.md).

 #### Setup Alexa Skill